YOGA in HEALTHCARE CENTRES

 At first, the staff of the healthcare centre identifies the potential beneficiaries of Yoga.
-Then, YIH organises the classes and provides: trained Yoga teacher, pedagogic support and equipment.
+Then, YIH organises the classes and provides: trained Yoga teacher and pedagogic support.

 Moreover, we propose Yoga classes to the healthcare staff according to their availability.
 In this way, they can better understand the practice and foster well-being at work.

-So far, we have been collaborating with three healthcare centres:
+So far, we have been collaborating with four healthcare centres:

 pilot project results